-Although not required by the NMS, the Panel Adviser completes a six month report on progress of panel and all reports presented to panel and feeds this information back for service development and quality assurance.
+Although not required by the National Minimum Standard, the Panel Advisor completes an annual report on progress of panel and all reports presented to panel and feeds this information back for service development and quality assurance.

 Capacity and Demand

 The Fostering Service responds to planned and unplanned admissions.
 The structure of the Fostering Service recognises that unplanned admissions will occur and seeks to proactively address this need.
 Carers are specifically recruited and approved on the basis of the service they will provide.
 During the assessment process and final approval, consideration is given to the impact placements will have upon the carer and the fostering household alongside the capabilities/skills of Carers.
 Thus, emergency and unplanned admissions are directed towards Carers with appropriate skills and capabilities.